queen-sheba-protocol/Sheba-protocol-Daily-Progress-Tracker/README.md

 - Log daily in your own folder only — don't edit someone else's log
 - Use your GitHub username (or agreed real name) as your folder name, consistently
 - Keep entries short and honest — a real blocker is more useful than a padded update
-- Weekly summaries are a shared responsibility — whoever leads that week's check-in fills it in
+- Weekly summaries are a shared responsibility — whoever leads that week's check-in fills it in i.e team tsega assign for a week meeting control

 ---

 ## 👥 Team

-Part of the **Queen Sheba Protocol** — a 13-member senior security team pursuing individual roadmaps in web application security, network security, reverse engineering, and cloud security, with shared tracking across four repos:
+Part of the **Sheba Protocol** — a 12-member senior security team pursuing individual roadmaps in web application security, network security, reverse engineering, and Active directory, with shared tracking across four repos:

 | Repo | Purpose |
 |---|---|